alexmalder/ansible/README.md

 # I3

-My i3wm configuration center
+My i3wm configuration and more

-## How to apply

-`ansible-playbook .playbook.yml`

 ## Configuration directories